Are The Police Asking You Questions?

 The legal community in Colorado has recently observed a trend of police officers contacting people by telephone to question them, knocking and asking to speak with people and/or search their homes, and searching homes and waiting a significant period of time before contacting the resident again.
 These types of police actions occur in situations involving a wide variety of suspected law violations.
 They are very common in cases involving drug possession and distribution.

 If you are being questioned by the police, that means the police believe that you have information that they cannot get except by questioning you.
 If you are under investigation, you have absolutely no obligation to provide information to the police.
 In fact, you have a constitutionally protected right not to do so.
-Under certain circumstances, it is possible to negotiate an arrangement in which you provide information in exchange for immunity, reduced charges or other consideration.
+Under certain circumstances, it is possible to negotiate an arrangement in which you provide information in exchange for immunity, reduced charges, or other considerations.
 It is crucial to understand your various rights and options before making a decision about whether or not to speak with the police.
+A skilled Boulder defense lawyer can help.

 It can be hard to say “no” to such seemingly innocuous questioning.
 People are often concerned that seeming uncooperative will draw additional attention to them.
 But you have absolutely no obligation to speak with a police officer who calls you, and speaking with them without the advice and assistance of a lawyer will almost certainly not help you.